WillT93/Arduino-CarAccessoryKit/README.md

 * **Changes**: consider raising a PR to this repository with any proposed improvements so other people may benefit as you have.
 * **Sharing**: please don't claim this work as your own.
 Ideally link back to this repository as, not only will that assign correct credit, but it also means future finders of your links will have the most recent version.
 * **Commercialization**: I developed this as a labor of love.
 It seems far too niche a thing to have any sort of commercial value.
 However, in the unlikely event that I'm wrong there please know that this isn't free real-estate.
 Don't go mass-producing this and selling it off as a side hustle.
 If you think there's value in it as a commercial product, then reach out.
 I would love to work with you properly.

-TODO:
-* Update the PCB to include a third (fourth??) pin for the dash-cam's accessory power sense pin so it's able to determine whether to go into parking mode or not.
-* TODO: Update ReadMe parts list to include wires, USB headers etc. etc.